sbenzo99/fss_se_assigment_g10/Readme.md

+##1.1 Defect Analysis(Task 1)

+We use Git commands to extract the commits messages since 2023-01-01 in the HuggingFace transformers repository.
+We redirect the output in a commits.txt file for visual inspection and for data analysis later on.

+We then sort (desc) all the unique words in the file by frquency and then remove the less intresting ones (connectors, articles..).
+We then create a list of target words related to defect fixes and we inspect the frequency of those.
+We do the same with refactor-related fixes and optimization-related fixes, to have an overview of the ripartion.
+The results show that the vast majority of commits are bugs-related, follows refactoring and lastly optimization.

+We now move on to plotting the total number of defects per month, to do so we first output the git commits in a commits_with_dates.txt and we use a separator to parse the text easily during analysis.
+We look for bugs keywords in the dataframe, group by the month, take the size of the grouped df as the total count and plot.

+The plot shows a sharp drop of bug-related commits in October 2025.
+Notice that before dropping sharply, it reaches the heighest number of defects per month.
+We can clearly see that between February and September, there is high concentration of fixes, almost 60% more of the amount of fixes up to that point in time.
+On October 3rd, the version v4.57.0 was released, and this could explain both the high amount of fixes before that, and the consequent sharp drop.

+We then found the two files with the most defects: modeling_utils.py and trainer.py.
+For modeling_utils.py the number of defects aligns with the general trend (most defects from February 2025 to September 2025) but the peak is reached in February.
+Looking through the commits, we noticed the addition of a new model, Qwen2.5 vl on January 23rd.
+Our hypothesis is that the introduction of this new model has increased complexity and compatibility issues, specifically with the modeling_utils.py, which is a parent class to all models.
+A similar event could have sparked the rise in bugs in the trainer.py file, as on April 23rd, a commit "Add FocalNet" appears.
+FocalNet is another visual model, that likely required multiple adjustments in the training loop.

+Lastly, we explain the limitiations of this method:

+1. The research is keyword based.
+Developers have different styles and vocabulary when it comes to commit messages, so the results depend on keyword matching and not on actual defect detection.
+2. It's hard to differentiate the impact of the different bugs.
+Many fixes concern minor issues, like typos or formatting.
+This appear as "fixes" but are less relevant for the software evolution.
+3. This type of search can only trace when the bug is fixed, but not when it is introduced.
+4. It's time consuming to manually inspect the repositories in order to form an hypotesis which is then also hard to test if accurate

 ## 2.1 Complexity Hotspots (Task 2)

 For Task 2 we selected **Lines of Code (LoC)** and **Cyclomatic Complexity (CC)** as our complexity measures.